Sri Yantra Meaning Revealed

 The Inner Circuits of 10 Triangles

 The next two circuits of ten triangles symbolize the ten circuits of pranic energy and the ten forms of digestive fire.
-Energy is mobilized through these circuits.
+Energy is mobilized through each of these circuits.

 The Inner Circuit of 8 Triangles

 The focus for meditation on the Sri Yantra is the center point known as the bindu.
-The bindu is also the name of the dot painted on the face between the eyebrows.
+As noted above, the bindu is also the name of the dot painted on the face between the eyebrows.
 In this usage, the bindu symbolizes the third eye or center of spiritual vision.
 When used in the center of the Sri Yantra or other yantras, the bindu is a symbol of the Oneness of the universe.
+The bindu is surrounded by one small triangle called the Sarva Siddhiprada.

-Yantras can be invested with energy and activated by the use of mantras.
+Since the Hindu gods and goddesses each also have specific mantras, their yantras can be invested with energy and activated by the use of these mantras.
 The combination of mantra and yantra creates an energy field for a specific purpose.
-Yantras are a form of sacred geometry.
-Mantras are formulas of sacred sound.
-This creates a very powerful combination.
+Using the sacred geometry of yantras combined with the formulas of sacred sound known as mantras is a very powerful practice.

 Om Shrim Hrim Shrim